hypercore-protocol/blog/posts/announcing-hyperdrive-10.md

   <video src="/video/van_gogh.mp4" autoplay="" loop="" muted="" playsinline=""></video>
 </div>

 Under the hood, Hyperdrive is built using two append-only log data structures called [Hypercores](https://github.com/mafintosh/hypercore), one for an efficient metadata index and one for binary file content.
 You can learn more about Hypercore from the [Hypercore Protocol website](https://hypercore-protocol.org).
-Hypercore gives us a fast and secure foundation for exchanging ordered blocks of data, but a good filesystem depends a good index.
+Hypercore gives us a fast and secure foundation for exchanging ordered blocks of data, but a good filesystem depends on a good index.

 <div class="video-container">
   <video src="/video/trie.mp4" autoplay="" loop="" muted="" playsinline=""></video>